emreyilmaz00/emreyilmaz00.github.io/_projects/3_project.md

 <div class="caption">
     The multi-agent path planning problem is being solved at each time instant using centralized MPC framework)
 </div>

-An interior-point method based optimizer library was used to solve the non-linear constrained MPC optimization problems.
-Specifically, a large-scale linear system was repeatedly solved via a sparse symmetric indefinite linear solver.
-DoMPC, CasADi, IPOPT, and sparse linear solvers were used.
-A journal paper is in preparation.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">